Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.\
 [Linus Torvalds](../contributors/README.md#Linus-Torvalds)

-Master Torvalds could have meant renowned open-source contributors, but most smart guys in IT are for wages and it's not fun in commercial development.
+Master _Torvalds_ could have meant renowned open-source contributors, but most smart guys in IT are for and because of wages and it's not fun in commercial development.

 ### Maternity ward

 >  Everyone knows it takes a woman nine months to have a baby.
 But you Americans think if you get nine women pregnant, you can have a baby in a month.\
 _Theodore von Kármán_ (1957)

-It matched a private aviation engineering talk but [Fred Brooks](../contributors/README.md#Fred-Brooks) popularized it in his [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)<sup>🔗</sup>:
+It matched a private aviation engineering talk but [Fred Brooks](../contributors/README.md#Fred-Brooks) popularized the phrase in his [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)<sup>🔗</sup>:

 > The bearing of a child takes nine months, no matter how many women are assigned.